blockmatic-icebox/powerstack/README.md

 >
 > > E.g.:
 > > Image on mobile disappears and shows on desktop.
 This is a very common a11y practice, since
-> > we always want to save user interaction status when makes sense, like the Image placement
+> > we always want to give right user interaction and navigation, or for component placement
-> > differences on the HTML for different breakpoints on a organization/template.
+> > differences (like Images) on the HTML for different breakpoints on a organization/template.
 >
 > Variants should exists only if they are part of Design System or if this style is in
 > use on 2 or more pages.